Copyright Infringement vs. Plagiarism

 Copyright infringement and plagiarism are two different things.

-Copyright infringement happens when you use someone else's work in a way that violated that rights by copying it or sharing it without their permission.
+Copyright infringement happens when you use someone else's work in a way that violates their rights.
+This could include copying their work or sharing it without their permission.
 Copyright infringement is breaking the law.

 Examples:

 Plagiarism is the act of using another person's words or work as your own.
-Plagiarism can result in Academic Misconduct and affect your progress in College.
+Plagiarism can result in a Breach of Academic Integrity and affect your progress in College.

 Examples: